adityaramesh/ccbase/README.md

 along with the major C++ compilers and widely-used CPU architectures.

 The header attempts to identify the following features of the host platform.
-- Compiler
+- The compiler.
-- Processor architecture
+- The processor architecture.
-- Processor ABI
+- The processor ABI.
-- Operating system
+- The operating system.
-- Kernel
+- The kernel.
-- Integer byte order (the floating-point byte order can potentially be different from the integer byte order, but the header makes no attempt to identify the latter).
+- The integer byte order (the floating-point byte order can potentially be different from the integer byte order, but the header makes no attempt to identify the latter).

 The header defines various feature macros, as well as the following structure: